Western Sydney University: Restructuring (2000s)

-In 2008, UWS announced its current water and energy saving strategies, its Indigenous Advisory Board, and endorsed Prime Minister Kevin Rudd's apology to the Stolen Generations.
-In 2011 and 2012, Professor's Roy Tasker and James Arvanitakis, respectively, were announced as the Prime Minister's Australian University Teacher of the Year.
+In 2008, UWS announced new water and energy saving strategies, its Indigenous Advisory Board (announced on in August 2008) and endorsed prime minister Kevin Rudd's Apology to Australia's Indigenous peoples.

+In 2011 and 2012, Professors Roy Tasker and James Arvanitakis respectively, were announced as the Prime Minister's Australian University Teacher of the Year.

+Renaming (2015)

 On 30 August 2015, the University of Western Sydney underwent a rebranding which resulted in a change in name to Western Sydney University.
 Many students criticised the re-branding, calling it a waste of money that stripped the university community of its established identity.